KEEPING YOUR INDEPENDENCE

 Am I at risk for a fall?

-Preventing falls is important to staying independent.
+Everyone is at risk for a fall, regardless of the age.
 However, studies have shown that the more risk factors a person has, the greater their chances of falling.

 A fall risk factor, such as reduced muscle strength, impaired balance or visual impairment, is something that increases a person’s chance of falling.

-Unfortunately, since the number of fall risk factors a person may have usually increase with age, this explains why falls occur more often among older adults.
+Since the number of fall risk factors a person may have usually increase with age, falls occur more often among older adults.

-This could be due to a combination of different fall risk factors who are typically grouped in four categories: Biological, Behavioral, Social/Economic and Environmental.
+This could be due to a combination of different fall risk factors which are typically grouped into four categories according to the BBSE Model: Biological, Behavioral, Social/Economic and Environmental.

-Fortunately, there are simple steps you can take to prevent falls and decrease falls risks.
+Fortunately, there are simple steps you can take to decrease your risk of falls and fall-related injuries.
 However, the first step to avoiding falls is to understand what causes them.